apoc.refactor.categorize

 CREATE (:Movie {title: 'A Few Good Men', genre: 'Drama'});

-node to a new node with the Genre
+node into a new node with a Genre

 label and name